-For each subsector, AEMO will review the survey responses and assess the reasonableness of the forecasts (if necessary verify with the respondents).
+For each subsector, AEMO will review the survey responses9 and assess the reasonableness of the forecasts (if necessary verify with the respondents).

-For each region, the aggregated forecasts by subsector for the central scenario (step 3) becomes AEMO's central scenario forecast, accounting for any committed load additions or closures.
+For each region, the aggregated forecasts by subsector for the central is scenario (step 3) becomes AEMO's a central-scenario forecast, accounting for any committed load additions (including electrification of processes) or site closures.